thenoursehorse/risb/README.md

 ## To do

-* Add kweights tests, DIIS tests, multiple cluster tests, complex SOC tests
+* Add kweights tests, DIIS tests, multiple cluster tests, complex SOC tests, all helpers functions (make random inputs and store, because current tests have too much structure.)
 * Make h0_k all h0 hoppings, and work out h0_loc and add to h_int to make a h_loc = h0_loc + h_int, and then h0_kin_k = h0_k - h_0_loc
 * as always, very sensitive to initial R, Lambda guess, make more robust